 - If you are not a big fan of Spotlight Search recommendations or use it minimally, you can turn off the settings where Spotlight searches in Apps.

 We hope that these tips worked for you and your iPad Pro 9.7 .
-We are hoping that these cellular/bluetooth related problems that cause poor battery performance are put to rest with the release of iOS 10.
+We hope that these Cellular and Bluetooth related problems that cause poor battery performance resolve with the next iOS update.

 Please use the comments below to share any tips that helped you deal with poor battery performance on your iPads.